 Grease was an Affectionate Parody of 1950s teen musicals, although most people don't seem to realize this.

-So was Cry-Baby, only they made sure everyone would realize it.
+Cry-Baby was an Affectionate Parody of teen musical, and they made sure everyone would realize it.

 Samurai Fiction affectionately parodies traditional samurai epics while including a few modern art-film touches — and a rock-and-roll soundtrack supplied by co-star Tomoyasu Hotei.